jrmckenzie/RSSwapTool/README.md

 #### Footnote - Windows and Linux

 TS is a windows game and these instructions refer to Windows.
 If you're a Linux user, and you run TS through Steam and its compatability tool Proton, you can still run RSSwapTool in Linux if you like.
-You will need to have Wine installed (because serz.exe needs to run), Python, PySimpleGUI, Tk, and a working TS install of course.
+You will need to have Wine installed (because serz.exe, a program included with TS, needs to run), Python, PySimpleGUI, Tk, and a working TS install of course.
 (RSSwapTool has been developed and tested on EndeavourOS, an Arch Linux distribution, as well as on Microsoft Windows.
 The JetBrains PyCharm IDE has been used for coding.)

 Copyright © 2022 JR McKenzie